PePoDev/digital-garden/src/site/notes/Knowledge/Technical/Cloud/AWS/Storage.md

 	- Data lakes & big data analytics
 	- Software delivery
 	- Static website
-- Globally unique name
-- Looks like a global service but is created in a region
+- Globally unique name, Looks like a global service but is created in a region
 - Naming
 	- No uppercase, No underscore
 	- 3-63 characters long